kristopolous/BOOTSTRA.386/README.md

   * intersections: &#9500; &#9508; &#9516; &#9525; &#9532;
   * lines: &#9472; &#9474;

-Then there were double versions fo them, for example, &#9574; or &#9567;.
+Then there were double versions of them, for example, &#9574; or &#9567;.

 The important thing here is that because these were characters, you didn't get clean backgrounds using them.
 Here's an example: